Classifying one-dimensional discrete models with maximum likelihood degree one: Valid outcomes of positive support 5

+\mybreak We start by using the Invertibility Criterion directly on subsets of $\{0,\ldots,3,M,d-6,\ldots,d\}^2$.
+We use the technique of partitioning the set $\{0,\dotsc,d\}$ into smaller subsets as detailed in Subsection~\ref{divide} and shown in Example~\ref{ex:partition}, together with Proposition~\ref{prop:conquer} which says that the pairing matrix of certain small subsets is invertible.
+The symbol $M$ acts as a placeholder for the middle range of indices.
+We make the following observations.

-For using the Invertibility Criterion directly on subsets of $\{0,\ldots,3,M,d-6,\ldots,d\}^2$, we have the following observations. \begin{enumerate} \item We have at most two elements of the form $(M,\bullet)$.
-These elements originate from points $(i,\bullet)\in V_d$ with $4\leq i\leq d-7$.
-Assume that we have two such points $(i,\bullet)$ and $(i',\bullet)$.
+\mybreak (a) By Lemma~\ref{at-most-one}, we have at most two elements of the form $(M,\bullet)$.
+These elements originate from vertices $(i,\bullet)\in V_d$ with $4\leq i\leq d-7$.
+Assume that we have two such vertices $(i,\bullet)$ and $(i',\bullet)$.
 Then we have to apply the Invertibility Criterion in a different way depending on whether $i,i'$ are equal or not.
-We always assume the worst case, which is the case where $i=i'$.
-A similar statement holds for the at most two elements of the form $(\bullet,M)$.
+In the first case, $(i,\bullet)$ and $(i',\bullet)$ have to lie in a common size-two subset of the partition.
+This is because $\#\supp(w)=5$, so that any given subset of the partition is either contained in the set of $i$-coordinates represented by $M$ or it is disjoint from it.
+In the second case $(i,\bullet)$ and $(i',\bullet)$ are separated into two size-one subsets.
+Since the pairing matrix associated to a size-one subset is always invertible, the partition for the second case works if the corresponding partition for the first case does.
+Therefore, we may assume that $i=i'$.
+A similar statement holds for the at most two elements of the form $(\bullet,M)$, again by Lemma~\ref{at-most-one}.